Bryntum

 gridOptions.api.setServerSideDatasource(datasource);

 AG Grid comes with several built-in themes.
-To apply a theme, first import the corresponding CSS file:
+To apply a theme, first import it from the ag-grid-community package:

 For example, an AG Grid styled with the Quartz theme looks like this: